-'built-in' ion backflow suppression of GEMs or MicroMEGAS.
-In next section, the R&D study of the hybrid detector module has been promoted to control ions continuously, and the updated results will be described.
+- the maximum electron drift time ($\sim 40\,\mu s$).
+Another promising option is to exploit the - 2 'built-in' ion backflow suppression of GEMs or MicroMegas.
+In next section, the R&D - study of an hybrid detector module that has been proposed to control ions continuously, - and its updated results will be described.

-4.2.1.3 Simulation and estimation for the key issues
+4.2.1.3 SIMULATION AND ESTIMATION OF KEY ISSUES